 The topic of geographic names at the top level is one of the issue areas included within the charter of the New gTLD Subsequent Procedures PDP Working Group (PDP) and in order to fulfill the terms of the charter, the PDP needs to address this issue.
 With the GAC, ccNSO, ALAC, and GNSO all having a strong interest in this topic, the PDP is seeking to ensure that the community’s work related to geographic names at the top level, specific to gTLDs, takes place in a single forum, to avoid the conflicting or contradictory efforts and outcomes that have taken place in the past.

 Therefore, the PDP WG Co-Chairs established a fifth Work Track that focuses exclusively on the topic of geographic names at the top level.
 It is structured to encourage broad and balanced participation from different parts of the community and includes joint community Work Track leadership.
-WT5 leadership is coordinated by the PDP WG Co-Chairs.
+WT5 leadership is coordinated by the PDP WG Co-Chairs and Work Track Co-Leaders from the ALAC, ccNSO, GAC, and GNSO.

 Per the Work Track 5 Terms of Reference document, Work Track 5’s focus is on developing proposed recommendations regarding geographic names at the top level, including both ASCII and IDN forms.
 WT5 is tasked with (i) considering what constitutes a geographic name in the specific context of the New gTLD Program; (ii) analyzing (a) 2007 GNSO Policy Recommendations on the Introduction of New Generic Top-Level Domains; and (b) relevant rules contained in the 2012 Guidebook, such as the Geographic Names Review procedure, Geographic Names Extended Evaluation, and Objection Procedures; and (iii) taking into account previous work related to geographic names that the community may have completed.
 Broader discussions about the remit of SOs and ACs, as well as the allocation of second and third level geographic domains are specifically out of scope for this Work Track.